Dans-Plugins/KDRTracker/README.md

-# ExamplePonderPlugin
+# KDR Tracker
-This is an example ponder plugin.
+This open source minecraft plugin is intended to keep track of players' kill/death ratios.